FreezeSoul/awesome-LangGraph/README.md

 ## Acknowledgments

-Special thanks to the LangChain team for building such an amazing framework and ecosystem that enables developers to create powerful AI applications.
+Special thanks to the [@langchain-ai](https://github.com/langchain-ai) team for building such an amazing framework and ecosystem that enables developers to create powerful AI applications.
 > This list is inspired by [awesome-langchain](https://github.com/kyrolabs/awesome-langchain), which has been a great resource for the community.

 ---